 - Conversion Optimisation Strategy.
 Define tools and optimisation methodology to ensure you are consistently reducing the gap between enquiries/visits and successful transactions.
 Here you might define that you want to optimise key landing pages on a specific time frame and use a/b testing methodology in favour on multi-variable testing.

 This is likely to be the most important section of your whole and entire marketing plan!
 Yes, most marketers spend too much time and energy trying to secure new customers versus investing in getting existing customers to buy more often, more premium product, more quantities, more new products over time.
 In this section, you will note and tick off your top Retention strategies.
 This might include VIP programs, extra services to frequent buyers, money cant buy activities, monthly e-newsletter, free training, customer loyalty programs, etc.

 On this section you will list all the expenses you will incur and provide an indication of your expected results will be in terms of new customers, sales.
 The idea of a financial projection is to define which promotional expenses and other marketing executions you expect will give your organisation the highest Life Time Value (LTV) and your marketing Return on Investment (ROI).
-This section should also sets you on the task of writing down your set of goals (e.g., your goals for your referral program) for which your company should strive.
+This section should also set you on the task of writing down your set of goals (e.g., your goals for your referral program) for which your company should strive.

-You will adapt this marketing plan as you bring learnings and insights from your business metrics, sales data, marketing data, employees stories and customers feedback, competitor review and observation and evaluation of your industry environment.
+You will update this marketing plan as you bring learnings and insights from your business metrics, sales data, marketing data, employees stories and customers feedback, competitor review and observation and evaluation of your industry environment.

 Your marketing team should be actively involved in the production and tracking of all the elements committed in your marketing plan.
 Assigning responsibilities in advance will clear up any questions to make sure everyone is on the same page.

-Last phase during the execution of your marketing plan is to ensure you are measuring progress, tweak template accordingly and have your success metrics ready to be compared with your initial baseline.
+The last phase during the execution of your marketing plan is to ensure you are measuring progress, tweak template accordingly and have your success metrics ready to be compared with your initial baseline.

 - Not sure whether your Strategic Marketing Plan is ready to be presented to your team? eDigital can help you draft and review your strategic marketing plan for your company.
 Contact eDigital today!

 - eDigital can also run workshops and training sessions for your team to ensure you have a sound marketing plan.

-- Check out this great Strategic Marketing Planning webinar (1 hour watch video) by Foxtail Marketing based in Utah, NYC, Los Angeles.
-The webinar includes: strategic planning & upcoming trends, how to plan budget allocation, appropriate channel distribution, automation tactics.
+- Check out this great Strategic Marketing Planning webinar (1-hour watch video) by Foxtail Marketing based in Utah, NYC, Los Angeles.
+The webinar includes strategic planning & upcoming trends, how to plan budget allocation, appropriate channel distribution, automation tactics.

-Share your opinion or your best tip below 😀 ⇓
+Share your opinion below 😀 ⇓